aspose-cells/Aspose.Cells-Doc-md/java/what-s-new-in-aspose-cells-for-java/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 22.3

+* Support to re-calculate cells which depend on defined name when the defined name is changed and workbook's calculation chain is enabled.
+* Support to get cell's leafs recursively according to formulas' calculation chain

 ## Aspose.Cells for Java 22.2

 * Support to extract defined names from NameCollection by speicified scope filter.